Marion Downs with a young patient at Marion Downs Hearing Center on Anschutz Medical Campus.

 Downs diagnosed Biddle’s two daughters and three of her grandchildren with hearing loss.

-All were tested immediately after birth and were fitted with hearing aids within the first year.
+All were tested immediately at birth and were fitted with hearing aids within the first year.

 The difference, Biddle says, is dramatic.